-The oil and gas sector is the largest within the ECI, with 37% of the ECI workforce engaged in oil and gas activities.
+The oil and gas sector is the largest in which ECI companies operate, with 37% of the ECI workforce engaged in oil and gas activities.
 This report covers 68 companies that employ 16,363 individuals for oil and gas activities across 531 locations.
 Thirty-two percent (5,299) of these workers are based offshore in 213 different locations and a further 11,064 work on onshore locations around Great Britain.

-In terms of occupations, the largest workforce are technicians (19%), engineers (21%), and management and professionals (25%).
+The majority of the workforce is made up of technicians (19%), engineers (21%), and management and professionals (25%).
 The two occupations with the largest numbers of registered individuals are scaffolders and directors and managers, the only occupations with a count higher than 900 and significantly higher than the next most prevalent occupation - Project Engineers (559).

 Much in line with the demographic information for the ECI overall, the sector is predominantly male (86.3%).
 There is a similarly ageing workforce with only 12% under the age of 30, and 45% over the age of 50.
-Nevertheless, employers hold an optimistic view of workforce growth, expecting to expand on the 2019 workforce by 9.35%.
+Nevertheless, employers hold an optimistic view of workforce growth, expecting to expand on the

+2019 workforce by 9.35%.

 As a whole, oil and gas companies struggled to fill vacancies that account for the equivalent of 1.26% of their actual workforce.
 This number goes up to 2.6% for the ECI overall.
 This appears to be most acute for companies with headquarters in the Hull area as well as around Norwich.
 The main reason given as to why vacancies are hard to fill is that candidates do not have the necessary qualifications.

-Companies working in the oil and gas sector will play a key role in the net zero transition, including harnessing opportunities in lowcarbon technologies.
+Companies working in the oil and gas sector will play a key role in the net zero transition, including harnessing opportunities in low-carbon technologies.
 Our Census data suggests hydrogen is seen as having the greatest growth potential for this sector.
-Hydrogen, CCS and Wind also ranked well as potential areas of growth for this sector.
+Carbon Capture and Storage (CCS) and Wind also ranked well as potential areas of growth for this sector.